How Much Does a New Front Door Cost in the UK?

 Interestingly, many front doors come without a letterbox, leaving homeowners scratching their heads over which one to choose and how much they’re going to have to fork out for it.

-The cost of letterboxes isn’t something that’s set in stone.
-It really depends on what you’re after in terms of material, look, and any extras like security features.
+Letterbox costs depend on what you’re after in terms of material, style, and any extras (like security features).

-If you’re not looking to spend much, you can find basic ones made of plastic or cheaper metals for around £10 to £25.
+If you’re not looking to spend much, you can find basic ones made of plastic or cheaper metals for around £10 – £25.
 They’re pretty straightforward but do the job.

-If you’re willing to spend a bit more for durability and maybe a bit of flair, you could be looking at £25 to £80.
-These letterboxes are usually crafted from tougher stuff like stainless steel or aluminium and might come with a lock or are built to keep the rain out.
+If you’re willing to spend a bit more for durability and maybe a bit of flair, you could be looking at between £25 – £80.
+These letterboxes are usually crafted from tougher stuff (like stainless steel or aluminium) and might come with a lock or are features that help keep the rain out.

-Now, for those who really want to splash out or are keen on top-notch security, the price can leap to £80 to £250 or even higher.
+Now, for those who really want to splash out or are keen on top-notch security, the cost of a letterbox can increase £80 – £250 or even higher.
 We’re talking high-end materials like brass or copper and added security features that make it tough for anyone to tamper with your post.

 Here are the most common types of letterbox: